An Interview with Polish Poet

 And an advice for younger poets?
 Try to know as much as possible but don’t sell your soul to any doctrine.

-MD: You speak Polish, Russian, German, French and English, you have done teaching in Houston and Chicago for so many years and you read your poems in English sometimes but you write poetry only in Polish.
+MD: Will remember that.
+Now another question.
+You speak Polish, Russian, German, French and English, you have taught in Houston and Chicago for so many years and you read your poems in English sometimes but you write poetry only in Polish.
 Besides the fact that poetic subtlety can only be achieved in the native language, is there any other reason you write poetry in Polish?
 Some poets maintain a national or ethnical identity or even patriotism through writing in the mother tongue, or denounce the nationality by adopting a new language.
-But I know it’s not the case with you— yours is more of a literary choice.
+But I know it’s not the case with you—yours is more of a literary choice.
 Yet, how do you separate the use of mother tongue and nationalism?
 This is an important question for me as I don’t feel belonging to any country even though I write in Chinese while living in America.
 I don’t believe in nationalism or patriotism to any country.
 And I always wonder how poets can maintain a language without yielding to the idea of “love” of a country.
 Are these two notions also sort of “eternal enemies” in a sense?

 AZ: I don’t think there’s a link between writing in your mother tongue and nationalism.
 The former is a formal thing, a pot which can be filled with very different content.
 Look at Milosz who never deserted his native language and at the same time was a ferocious enemy of nationalism.